 I wouldn’t at all.

-Customer segmentation will help creating more personalized strategies and boost the fund for the greater good.
+Customer segmentation will help creating more personalised strategies and boost the fund for the greater good.

 Here is how to do it and what to care: